guettli/live-trace/README.rst

 Django Middleware
 =================

 The django middleware is optional.
-The tool live-trace is a general python tool..
+The tool live-trace is a general python tool.

 You can start the watching thread your django middleware like this::